lmarena/lmarena.github.io/_posts/2025-02-01-repochat-arena.md

 ## How Does It Work?

 Each generated answer is the collaborative effort between two separate LLM models.
 The **retriever model** extracts the relevant files from the github repository according to the given user input.
-The extracted file contents are then concatenated together with the user query and used as a prompt for the **responder model**, which then generates the response.
+The extracted file contents are then concatenated together with the user query and used as a prompt for the **answer model**, which then generates the response.
 <img src="/assets/img/blog/repochat_arena/PIC_complete_pipeline.png" alt="RepoChat full pipeline" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 60%">
 <p style="color:gray; text-align: center;">Figure 6.
-A graphical representation of the full RepoChat retriever->responder pipeline.</p>
+A graphical representation of the full RepoChat retriever->answer pipeline.</p>

 ### File Retrieval
 We select two models as retrievers: `gemini-1.5-flash-002` and `gpt-4o-mini`.